terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     ```
     - The Terraform script will take about 10 to 15 minutes.
 Once it finishes, note that communication between on-prem and the `prj-b-cicd` project won’t happen yet - you will configure the VPN network connectivity in step [III.
 Create VPN connection](#III-Create-VPN-connection).

-1. Move Terraform State to the GCS bucket created in the seed project
+1. Move Terraform State to the GCS bucket created in the Seed Project
    1. Run `terraform output gcs_bucket_tfstate` to get the tfstate bucket name
    1. Rename `backend.tf.example` to `backend.tf`
    1. Edit file `backend.tf` and replace `UPDATE_ME` with the tfstate bucket name

 1. Re-run `terraform init` and agree to copy state to gcs when prompted
     - (Optional) Run `terraform apply` to verify state is configured correctly.
-You can confirm the terraform state is now in that bucket by visiting the bucket url in your seed project.
+You can confirm the terraform state is now in that bucket by visiting the bucket url in your Seed Project.

 1. Commit changes with `git add backend.tf` and `git commit -m 'Your message - Terraform Backend configuration using GCS'`
 1. Push my-0-bootstrap branch to your repository YOUR_NEW_REPO-0-bootstrap with `git push`